Balaji-Venkateswaran/DataChat/README.md

 # Data Chat – Smart Data Query & Visualization Assistant

-**Data Chat** is a simple, client-side tool to upload datasets, ask questions in plain English, and instantly get SQL queries, charts, and downloadable results.
+**Data Chat** is an interactive data query tool that empowers users to explore datasets, generate SQL queries, derive insights, and visualize results.

 ---
 ## About The Project